-There's nothing like a lazy Saturday morning at the farmers market followed by a delicious lunch of local ingredients.
+There's nothing like a lazy morning spent wandering the farmers market, followed by a delicious lunch of local ingredients.

 Portland Festival Symphony Free Concerts

 Portland Japanese Garden

 Authentic and serene, these gardens transport you.
 Sit in the tea garden, stroll the moon bridge, or attend a workshop or lecture.

 From handmade piÒatas to artisan chorizo, this festive market brings together more than a dozen shops and food carts inspired by Latino foods and culture.
 Open daily.